 Whisk until light, fluffy and creamy, adding up to 1 extra tablespoon of boiling water to obtain the desired consistency.

-Fit a large piping bag (I use disposable ones for coloured icing) with a large, open star piping nozzle.
+Fit a large piping bag (I use disposable ones for coloured icing) with a large, open star piping nozzle, I use Wilton 1M.

 Fold the bag back on itself, opening up the inside.

-Using a small brush, paint two lines of food colouring gel, in a line, from the tip, to approximately half way up the bag.
+Use a small brush and paint two lines of food colouring gel, in a line, from the tip, to approximately half way up the bag.

 The second line should be opposite the first.